RonniKahalani/eeg-commander/server/shell/README.md

 # Shell Server
-The purpose of the Shell server is to act as a bridge to feature sexecution af OS/Shell and UDP command requests, typically sent by a Commander web app.
-A web app it not allowed to run local OS system commands or send UDP messages itself, that what the shell server is used for.
+The purpose of the Shell server is to act as a bridge for execution af OS/Shell and UDP requests, typically sent by a Commander web app.

+Because a web app is not allowed to run local OS system commands or send UDP messages itself, we use a shell server.

-It can run on any local or remote Node.js enabled device.
+The shell server can run on any local or remote Node.js enabled device.

-An execute request is triggered by a HTTP POST with the command to run, via the <code>/execute</code> endpoint:
+An execute request is triggered by a HTTP POST with the command to run, via the <code>/execute</code> endpoint, on the shell server:

 <pre>
 <code type="javascript">const response = await fetch('http://localhost:3000/execute', {